codingexplained/composer-tools/README.md

   --config CONFIG       Specify the path to the configuration file instead of
                         using the default location --packages PACKAGES [PACKAGES ...]
                         Specify packages for which the action should be performed.
-                        Currently only supported for the "ln" action.
+Currently only supported for the "ln" action --composer-install-options COMPOSER_INSTALL_OPTIONS [COMPOSER_INSTALL_OPTIONS ...]
-  --force-absolute      Force generated paths to be absolute
+                        Specify options passed to "composer install" --force-absolute      Force generated paths to be absolute
 ```